 From the program, here is our workshop from October 2016: https://event.crowdcompass.com/mea2016/activity/jKQ9uzRiEH

 Here is something to keep in mind when doing anything with media: For liability purposes, you MUST have a media release form for each kid in your club, so that you can use photos and video of them.
 Many schools handle a media release form for students as part of the enrollment process.
-But in the Asian Penguins, just to be sure, we made a point of having our own.
+But in the both the Asian Penguins and the Penguin Corps, just to be sure, we made a point of having our own.

 Also, if at all possible, get the kids involved in putting together the material you put online.
 This way, they have a greater ownership of the whole project, and you have less work to do.